-Samsung wants to know what makes Apple iPhone buyers tick
+Samsung wants to know what makes Apple iPhone buyers tick47

 Even though the Korean manufacturer made fun of those waiting on long lines to procure Apple's iconic smartphone, it seems that Samsung really does want to know what makes Apple iPhone buyers tick.
 So they set up camera crews outside the Apple Store on Fifth Avenue in the Big Apple, of course.
 HTC set up a camera crew just outside of Times Square back in March when Samsung introduced the Samsung Galaxy S4 to a loud throng in Times Square.
 The result was a commercial that received some airtime.